Portuguese nobility: Hierarchy of the Nobility

 The holders of all titles of Count, Marquis and Duke were automatically imbued with Grandeza of the kingdom of Portugal.
-The rank of Grandeza was automatic also for Bishops, Archbishops, Cardinals and the Patriarch of Lisbon, as well as for the Peers of the Realm during the constitutional monarchy when the House of Peers was established in the Portuguese Cortes.
+The rank of Grandeza was automatic also for Bishops, Archbishops, Cardinals and the Patriarch of Lisbon, as well as for the Peers of the Realm during the constitutional monarchy when the Chamber of Most Worthy Peers, the Portuguese House of Peers, was established in the Portuguese Cortes.
 In addition, in rare circumstances, viscountcies were given the attribute of "Honras de Grandeza", placing them on a rank equivalent to countships.
 This is the case with the viscountcies of Asseca and Balsemão, for example.

 In extraordinary circumstances, certain titleholders were granted the hereditary title of "Parente d'El Rei".
 As well as denoting a historic blood relationship with the Crown, it was a sign of exceptional merit and raised the titleholder's status above that of all other titled nobility, with the exception of royal dukes.
 Examples include the dukes of Cadaval, marquesses of Lavradio and Valença, and counts of Óbidos.

 All nobles titles were effectively hereditary but most required new concessions for their respective heirs.
 In rare occasions, these were given to members of the same family that were not the immediate heir.
 Titles were granted: